-St. John Preaching to a Group of Persons Con our D
+St. John preaching to a Group of Persons Colonna Palace.

-Persons Colonna Palace.

 St. John in the Desert Ditto.

-Two small Views CORSINI PALACE.
+Two Small Views Corsini Palace.
 The Prometheus Ditto.
 Two Views-Rocks and Water Palace Spada.
 Two Landscapes Ditto.

-Magnificent Marine View ROSPIGLIOSI PALACE.
+Magnificent Marine View Rospigliosi Palace.
 St. Girolamo in the Desert Barberini Palace.

-Altarpiece in the Church of San

-Giovanni de' Fiorentini •

-Belisarius, with magnificent Scenery CASA DORIA. (a replico?)
+Altar-piece in the Church of San Giovanni de' Fiorentini Belisarius, with magnificent Sce- nery Philosopher and Satyr (the former a Portrait of Salvator Rosa) Ghigi Palace.

-Cain and Abel

-Marine View In the Collection of SIGNOR

-Portrait of a Warrior Camuccini.

-Philosopher and Satyr (the former) GHIGI PALACE.

-a Portrait of Salvator Rosa)} ORIGITALACE.

 A Sorceress Ditto.

-A Witch Gallery of the Campidoglio.
+A Witch.
+Gallery of the Campidoglio.
+A Group of Armed Men Ditto.
+Landscape of River Scenery with Late in the gallery of Signor a Group of Figures Giovanni Maldura.
+Marine View-with the Miracle of the Money found in the town Fish

-&quot;Unless some pains be taken to preserve this picture, which is in a sad plight, it must soon crumble into dust."-Private letter from Rome to the Author.
+\ " Unless some pains be taken to preserve this picture, which is in a sad plight, it must soon crumble into dust."-Private Letter from Rome to the Author.

-This picture so historically interesting, supposing it to be the Witch of the Rossi Gallery, exhibits a withered, half-naked hag, seated-her foot placed on a paper on which some astrological figures are placed, with a circle traced round its verge-with equidistant tapers lighted round it.
+This picture, so historically interesting, supposing it to be the Witch of the Rossi Gallery, exhibits a withered, half-naked hag, seated-her foot placed on a paper on which some astrological figures are placed, with a circle traced round its verge-with equidistant tapers lighted round it.
 The hair of this weird sister is dishevelled, and her wild eyes are bent fixedly on a book which lies open on her knee.
-This work has suffered so much from time and neglect, that it is difficult to ascertain all that original merit which induced Carlo Rossi to veil it with a silken curtain: the back-ground, and some of the accompaniments are almost obliterated; even the expression of the countenance may
+This work has suffered so much from time and neglect, that it is difficult to ascertain all that original merit which induced Carlo Rossi to veil it with a silken curtain; the background, and some of the accompaniments, are almost obliterated ; even the expression of the countenance may only be guessed at.
+His other "Strigonerie," or Witcheries, of which he was so fond, have all disappeared from Rome.
+There are doubts entertained as to the authenticity of the Maga in the Ghigi Palace.